How it works Features Pricing Desk API Log in Start free

 8. Data retention and deletion

 Account data, including candidate records, screenings, and applications, is retained for the lifetime of the organisation's account.
 On a verified deletion request, the account is deactivated immediately and hard-deleted from the production database within 30 days.
-Backups containing the data are retained for up to 35 days and are subject to the same deletion timeline once they roll out of the backup window.
+Backups containing the data are retained for up to 7 days under Render's standard policy and are deleted as they roll out of that window.
+Candidate video introductions are deleted automatically 30 days after recording, on a daily schedule; recruiter notes are retained.

-API job results submitted via POST /api/v1/screen are retained for 72 hours, after which they become inaccessible and are periodically purged.
+API job results submitted via POST /api/v1/screen are retained for 72 hours, after which they become inaccessible and are purged on a regular operations schedule.

 Full retention and deletion terms, including legal exceptions required by Stripe and South African tax law, are in section 9 of our Data Processing Agreement.